Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

 The simulation fidelity, defined as the overlap between the states $\psi_{\text{dig}}(t)$ and $\psi_{\text{ide}}(t)$ obtained, respectively, from Trotterised and ideal dynamics,

 directly characterises simulation performance via the error in the simulated output state.
-Figures~\ref{Fig:2_colorPlots}~(j--l) respectively for A2A-Ising, Heisenberg, and Dicke models, show that the simulation fidelity is oscillatory in time before the threshold and quickly decays beyond it.
-This sharp change in the dynamical characteristics of simulation fidelity identifies the threshold.
+Figures~\ref{Fig:3_FullDynamicsAndFT}~(d--f) respectively for A2A-Ising, Heisenberg, and Dicke models, show that the simulation fidelity is oscillatory in time before the threshold and quickly decays beyond it.
+This sudden change in the dynamical characteristics of simulation fidelity identifies the threshold.

-Studying the simulation fidelity dynamics from Figures~\ref{Fig:2_colorPlots}~(j--l) in more detail, we can identify three qualitatively distinctive regions of dynamical behaviour.
+Studying the simulation fidelity dynamics in more detail, however, we can identify three qualitatively distinctive regions of dynamical behaviour.
+Again, these observations are even more clear in the Fourier spectra in Figures~\ref{Fig:3_FullDynamicsAndFT}~(j--l).
 In the first region of each model, at short enough times and small enough step sizes, the simulation fidelity shows a clear fast oscillation with a period that is approximately step-size independent, but an amplitude that gets deeper with increasing step size.
-At larger step sizes and times, the slower and larger excursions in simulation fidelity with step-size-dependent (quasi)periodicity start to dominate.
-Finally, at the same step-size threshold as observed in other signatures, we see a sharp (simulation-time-independent) transition from (quasi)periodic fidelity evolution to the sudden collapse in simulation fidelity, an effect which becomes increasingly stark with increasing system size.
+At larger step sizes and times, the slower and larger excursions in simulation fidelity with step-size-dependent quasiperiodicity (characterised by splitting and bending frequencies in the spectra) start to dominate.
+Finally, at the same step-size threshold as observed in other signatures, we see a sudden (simulation-time-independent) transition from quasiperiodic fidelity dynamics to simulation fidelities that rapidly collapse with simulation time (illustrated by nearly flat, evenly spaced spectra), an effect which becomes increasingly stark with increasing system size.